MrXiaoM/RPGItems-reborn/README.md

 * High playability Factor system
 * More interesting preset powers, conditions and triggers
 * Link with more plugins
+* Multi Minecraft version in just ONE jar!
+Not specific `1.XX.X-3.12.X` anymore.

 ## Languages